 - Release Date

-Wan has gradually progressed as a filmmaker since his directorial debut in 2001 with Saw, which spawned an increasingly pathetic string of sequels that went on until the ever-profitable franchise simply ran out of ideas.
+Wan has gradually progressed as a filmmaker since his directorial debut in 2001 with Saw, which spawned an increasingly pathetic string of sequels that went on until the ever-profitable franchise ran out of ideas.
 In 2007, he directed the hokey ghost story Dead Silence and tried to blend a brooding creepiness with bloody gore, but it didn’t quite work.
-Wan attempted to branch out with the lowbrow revenge thriller Death Sentence (also in 2007), which starred Kevin Bacon and, for good reason, went unseen by many.
+Next, wan attempted to branch out with the lowbrow revenge thriller Death Sentence (also in 2007), which starred Kevin Bacon and, for good reason, went unseen by many.
 And just two years ago, Wan made Insidious, an intense supernatural thriller with a hook ending so frustrating that it nearly spoiled the entire experience.
 From this body of work, it’s evident that Wan’s talent has grown over the years.
-With nearly every film he’s made, his influences have been obvious, his scripts have been underwhelming, but his control over the production has been admirable.
+With almost every film he’s made, his influences have been obvious, his scripts have been underwhelming, but his control over the production has been admirable.
 He’s the kind of director you hope will get his hands on a good script.
-Finally he has.
+Finally, he has.